Mathematics and Physics with Elements of Computer Science

 Assessment methods and Criteria

-If the score reported is at least 25 points out of 30, the student may also choose to take an oral test which may modify to some extent (increase or decrease) the score acquired.
-The oral test can only be taken in the same session as the written test.
+Students achieving at least 25 points in the written exam may choose to take an oral exam.
+The latter can modify the mark (upwards or downwards), and can only be taken in the same session as the written exam.

 Physics: